Considering a Move to the Denver Metro Area? Here’s What You Should Know

 Denver’s economy continues to thrive in 2025, buoyed by strong tech, aerospace, healthcare, renewable energy, and financial services growth.
 Unemployment sits well below the national average, and major employers like Lockheed Martin, Ball Aerospace, UCHealth, and numerous startups continue to expand.
 Massive condo/housing developments are pushing prices down, helping Denver remain cheaper than coastal cities.

-In cultural terms, Denver keeps evolving.
+In cultural terms, Denver keeps evolving beyond its outdoorsy roots.
 While still a hotspot for outdoorsy types, it’s no longer just a launch point for mountain getaways.
 With high-flying major-league sports teams, a still hot craft brewing scene, tons of local music venues (including world-class Red Rocks), growing fine arts institutions, and probably the best food and coffee culture between Chicago and San Francisco.
 Outdoor lifestyle and healthy living are baked into daily life: bikes, dogs, yoga, breweries, and Broncos flags are everywhere.

 Denver Metro Geography 101: How It’s Structured